-Explore the courses that are available at Bega.
-We have undergraduate (first or Bachelor degrees) and postgraduate courses available.
+Explore the courses that are available at here at Shoalhaven.
+We have undergraduate and postgraduate courses available.
 Within our courses there are various specialisations to choose from, depending on your interests and future career plans.

 Find out if you are eligible.
-Read through the eligibility information to see the various entry options.
+Read through the eligibility information to see which entry pathway applies to your application.